SamanthaMartins233/Lab-6/README.md

-# Lab-6
- Ayva Strauss and Samantha Martins
- This programs takes a name input, and some other input, and then prints out the name input and the other input.
+the program asks the user for their name and age, then takes in the name and age inputs from the user and prints them out.